jpetazzo/intro-to-docker/README.md

 # Docker-Fundamentals

-This repository containes the course material that we use for the "Docker Training" (sometimes also called "Introduction to Docker", "Docker Fundamentals", or the "Introduction to Docker Training Course").
+This repository contains the course material that we use for the "Docker Training" (sometimes also called "Introduction to Docker", "Docker Fundamentals", or the "Introduction to Docker Training Course").